NoharOSP/Perfect_Works_Build/README.md

 - ABA: d 35 > 32
 - Ether: d 20 > 22

 An interesting Gear you fight in the endgame.
-She bears some similarities to Regulus, so I tweaked her damage similarly.
+She bears some resemblance to Regulus, so I tweaked her damage similarly.
 Her AB, however, moves backwards instead of forwards, giving it even less range than it would have otherwise.
 Hopefully I can fix that soon.
-I'd also like to separate the hits on her BA string to make her more unique.
+I'd also like to add separate hits on her BA string to make her more unique.

 EG-Blade:
 - A: d 18 > 20